2600, The Hacker Quarterly

 Above ground, on purpose

 The radical move was visibility.
-Where the Hacker Manifesto circulated in the dark of BBSs, 2600 put the same curiosity on paper with an ISSN and a price.
-It argued that understanding telephone and computer systems was a literacy, not a crime, and it organized — the magazine's "2600 meetings" became regular public gatherings in cities worldwide.
+Where the Hacker Manifesto circulated in the dark of BBSs, 2600 put the same curiosity on paper with an ISSN, a cover price, and a return address.
+It argued that understanding telephone and computer systems was a literacy, not a crime.
+And it organized: starting in 1987, the "2600 meetings" became regular gatherings held on the first Friday of every month, in public places (famously the Citicorp Center atrium in midtown Manhattan) and spread to dozens of cities on multiple continents.
+In 1994 Corley launched the Off the Hook radio show on WBAI in New York, extending the magazine's voice onto the airwaves, and from 1994 the magazine convened the HOPE (Hackers on Planet Earth) conferences in New York.

 Why it matters